cadekynaston/EvalSystem/README.md

 See Hand off video for additional details from spring 2017.
 We (summer 2017) have created a nice accordion style page for this.
 It is called PermissionPage.
 This is pulling from the database, however we do not have tables created to allow us to save to the database.
 This page does not have a readme because it has a lot of comments throughout the page.

+### Box and Whisker Page
+Let’s be honest….
+I didn’t accomplish much.
+Drawing lines is proving to be a little difficult and I struggle as it is.
+I created BWchart.html, BWchart.css, and boxAndWhiskerChart.js.
+Why the difference in names?
+If you met me, you’d understand.
+I get confused and I named one way different so I wouldn’t click on all 3 to get to the one I wanted.
+BWchart.html was primarily copied and pasted from the previous groups code with their pinGraph.html.
+There were obviously a few changes, but the skeleton is basically the same.
+BWchart.css is exactly like pinGraph.css.
+No difference. boxAndWhiskerChart.js was also copied and pasted from pinGraph.js, but this code has had most of the changes.
+I had issues from the beginning with trying to manipulate it into a box and whisker plot.
+The first issue is you must click one of the zoom buttons for any lines to show up.
+I couldn’t figure that one out.
+If you can, you get a gold star.
+Next issue is…….
+MATH.
+The vertical lines are where they should be.
+In the end, we started to like each other slightly… like the step-brother you really didn’t want… but we warmed up.
+It’s still not perfect though.
+The math of the outliers needs help.

 ### Deployment
 Reach out to Brad and Chitester for this one.
 Also check and see if chitester is using a different language and adjust the project early if necessary.
 Good luck.